benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 > The [Embodied AudioVisual Interaction
 > (EAVI)](http://eavi.goldsmithsdigital.com) group at Goldsmiths is a research
 > group focused on embodied interaction with sound and image.

-> The Stanford [Center for Computer Research in Music and
-> Acoustics](<(https://ccrma.stanford.edu)>) (CCRMA) is a multi-disciplinary
-> facility where composers and researchers work together using computer-based
-> technology both as an artistic medium and as a research tool.

 > The [School for Poetic Computation](http://sfpc.io) is an artist run school in
 > New York that was founded in 2013.
 A small group of students and faculty work